Kill switch: Software

-By analogy to physical kill switches, "kill switch" can be used to refer to a mechanism incorporated in software that can be activated by its manufacturer or licensor, for example if the product is withdrawn, or a maintenance fee has not been paid, or a device has been lost or stolen.
+By analogy to physical kill switches, kill switch can be used to refer to a mechanism incorporated in software that can be activated by its manufacturer or licensor, for example if the product is withdrawn, or a maintenance fee has not been paid, or a device has been lost or stolen.
 It can also refer to kill switches for the stopping of malware such as in the WannaCry ransomware attack.
-Even to frustrate authorities by auditing the books for illegal facts.

 There is a debate about implementing kill switches in robots and advanced artificial intelligence systems.

+In AI

+Google started to work on a hardware kill switch for AI in 2016.

 Industrial machinery

 On large industrial machines, an emergency stop button is typically located on the panel, and possibly in several other areas of the machine.
 Often, an emergency stop is made wireless using a remote control.
 This provides a rapid means to disconnect the energy source of the device to protect workers.
 For fail-safe operation, the emergency stop button is a normally closed switch, which ensures that a broken wire will not prevent it from being activated, but may accidentally activate the emergency stop.

 In the European Union, most types of machinery are required to be equipped with an emergency stop according to the Directive 2006/42/EC.
 Exceptions apply for machinery in which an emergency stop would not lessen the risk as well as for portable hand-held/hand-guided machinery.